Skip to content

 • RAM (system memory): Amount of memory to allocate for your session.

-• Project (tenant): (Optional) In most cases, this field should be left blank.
+• Project (Slurm account): (Optional) In most cases, this field should be left blank.
 If you are a member of multiple research groups, and the cost contribution needs to be assigned to a non-default project, you would then specify the name of the Science IT project that will fund your cost contribution.

 • Email notifications: Check the box "Receive email on all job state changes" if you want to receive email notifications when your job starts, fails, or ends.